G-Lazer/friendlyScanner/README.md

 # friendlyScanner

 **Goal**:
-The goal of friendlyScanner is to be a port scanner that walks the user through options for their scan.
+The goal of friendlyScanner is to be a menu driven port scanner.

 **Future Release Ideas**:
 SYN and FIN scanning.